-The Biomaterials Laboratory of the Martinos Center for Biomedical Imaging, Department of Radiology, Massachusetts General Hospital, anticipates an opening for a postdoctoral fellow in an exciting five-year NIH-funded project to continue development of a specialized extremity MRI scanner.
+The Biomaterials Laboratory of the Martinos Center for Biomedical Imaging is seeking an exceptionally qualified postdoctoral fellow to participate in an exciting new five-year NIH-funded project to continue development of a specialized extremity MRI scanner and carry out a program of research involving conventional and solid state MRI on animals and human subjects.

-The fellow will work on hardware and algorithm development, as well as animal and human studies.
-The successful candidate for this position must have a Ph.D., a solid background in MR physics, engineering or closely related field, and expertise in electronics, software, pulse sequence development and/or RF coil design.
-Experience with live animal studies is preferred.
+The fellow will work on hardware, sequence and algorithm development, as well as animal and human studies in subsequent years.
+He/she must have a Ph.D., a solid background in MR physics, engineering or closely related field, and expertise in electronics, software, pulse sequence development and/or RF coil design.
+Live animal experience is particularly preferred.

 Phone or email for more information about this position.
 To apply, please send a CV and arrange for three letters of recommendation addressed to: